our founder

 On January 28th, Edith Kinney Gaylord passes away at the age of 84.

-Inasmuch Foundation hires its first employee and moves into their first office space at First National Center.
+Inasmuch Foundation hires its first employee and moves into their office space at First National Center.

-Bob Ross is elected Vice President of the Board and Executive Director.
+Bob Ross elected Vice President of the Board and Executive Director.

-Ethics and Excellence in Journalism Foundation shifts focus to investigative reporting in nonprofit news.
+Ethics and Excellence in Journalism shifts focus to nonprofit investigative reporting.

 Official launch of the Inasmuch Community Fellowship program to support nonprofit organizations.